What to Expect on the Camino

 The most common international airline gateways for the Camino are Madrid, Barcelona, Paris and Porto.
 From there, you can use a series of domestic flights, trains or buses to get to your starting point.

 Our route overviews offer suggestions on how to get to the starting point of each of the more popular routes.
-You should plan to spend the better part of one day and multiple transfers getting there.
+You should plan to spend the better part of a day and multiple transfers getting there.
 In addition, it’s wise to consider giving yourself some time to shrug off jet lag before setting out.

 If you are a long-range planner, be aware the Spanish bus and rail schedules won’t let you book far in advance.
 You must wait until closer to your arrival date.